Updated for use in our Leading Through COVID series

-This week is the second installment of our six part series about leadership styles.
-We are using the six Leadership Styles as defined by Daniel Goleman in his book Primal Leadership.
-Each has its pros and cons, each is rarely used alone, and none of them should be used all the time.
-Different stages of a company’s growth require different styles of leadership.
-The goal is to develop your ability to use each style so you can apply the right one to each situation.
-Every other week we will focus on a different style, helping you to understand the style itself and when and where it is needed.
+This is the second week in our six part series about leadership styles.
+We’ll be using the six Leadership Styles as defined by Daniel Goleman in his book Primal Leadership and we’ll be exploring how each of those different leadership styles can be useful during this new abnormal.
+Each is rarely used alone and none of them should be used all the time.
+The goal is to develop your ability to use each style so that you can apply the right leadership style to each situation.
+Every week we will focus on a different style, helping you to understand the style itself and when and where it is needed.
 We started with Affiliative, this week we’ll focus on the Visionary Style.

 The Visionary Style strives to create a clear and tangible vision of where the company is going.
 Leaders using this style create an ideal state and communicate that future state to every employee.
 They have the ability to make the imagined ideal come to life so that everyone can see it.
 They are futuristic thinkers and focus on the big picture.

 Not only do they create the vision for where the company is going, they also help tie each individual to that vision by showing them how their work will help the company reach its goals.
-This serves to engage each employee on an individual level and help them feel that they are making a difference.
+This serves to engage each employee on an individual level and help them feel that they are making a difference, a skill that is especially important during COVID when people are feeling more disconnected than ever.

-A Visionary leader is effective in most organizations, but becomes especially effective when a company is adrift or in need of a turn around.
+A Visionary leader is effective in most organizations, but becomes especially effective when a company is adrift, in need of a turn around, or has to pivot due to an unforeseen challenge, like a global pandemic.
 The Visionary leader can reconnect the company to a driving purpose and help get the staff back on track.
 They work to create a sense of commitment to shared goals and get everyone in the boat rowing in the same direction.

 If you’re interested in learning what style of leader you are, take our Leadership Styles quiz here.